-We’re determined to make Islington fairer.
-To create a place where everyone, whatever their background, has the opportunity to reach their potential and enjoy a good quality of life.
+We’re determined to make Islington fairer and to create a place where everyone, whatever their background, has the same opportunity to reach their potential and enjoy a good quality of life.

 Islington is proud to be a council that has fairness at its heart and puts local people first.